-- 1. Thread counterweight shaft onto the Dec. axis. - 2.
-Remove the hand knob and safety washer from the base of the counterweight shaft.
-Add sufficient counterweights (10 or 18 lb. counterweights must be purchased separately.) to the counterweight shaft to balance the telescope you intend to use.
-Always use two hands to attach or move them on the shaft.

-3. Reattach the hand knob and washer to the end of the counterweight shaft.
+- 1. Thread counterweight shaft onto the Dec. axis. - Remove the one piece safety stop from the base of the counterweight shaft.
+Add sufficient counterweights (10 or 18 lb. counterweights must be purchased separately) to the counterweight shaft to balance the telescope you intend to use.
+Always use two hands to attach or move them on the shaft. - 3.
+Reattach the safety stop to the end of the counterweight shaft.
 This will help to prevent injury if someone accidentally loosens the counterweight knob.